Your Wedding Day Timeline: Ideal Times for Photography

 Ideal location: Hotel or bridal suite at your venue, typically an area with great natural light.

 Advice: Sometimes we have to search for the best available light to photograph certain details such as your dress.
 We like to allow ample time to move your dress and set up other shots which is why we prefer to have as much time as possible here!
+If there is any extra time in your wedding day schedule, we like to spend it here.
 Usually the bridesmaids are having their hair and makeup finished during this time.
 Below are some tips we’d love for you to take into consideration for this part of the day. 🙂

 • Try to have all bridal details together in a shoe box or bag before we arrive.
 This will help us start working promptly and efficiently!
 Think necklaces, earrings, shoes, invitation, something borrowed, something blue, bouquet charms, etc.